diegomacario/Super-Sunshine/README.md

  </p>
 </p>

 This behaviour is very particular, but it is convenient in the context of a ray-tracer.
 Just remember that settings like the ambient light, the attenuation and the material properties are all maintained by a state machine.
 Once they are set, they affect all the lights and geometric primitives created afterwards.
-If you want different lights or primitives to have different appeareances, you need to modify these settings before creating them.
+If you want different lights or primitives to have different appeareances, you need to change these settings before creating them.

+#### 5.2) Point lights

-In the case of point lights, these emit light in all directions from specific points in space.
+Point lights emit light in all directions from specific points in space.
 Because their positions are defined, point lights can be affected by three different types of attenuation: *__constant__*, *__linear__* and *__quadratic attenuation__*.
 The commands used to create this type of light are:
  ```sh
  attenuation constant linear quadratic
  point posx posy posz r g b